thomassalaun/thomassalaun.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: The JSON resume below have a lot of informations.
+For more concise informations, see the PDF.
 toc:
   sidebar: left
 ---